International Symposia Series

 In the founding meeting in Dubna it was decided that QTS-2 will be organized in 2001 in Krakow with main organizers E. Kapuscik and A. Horzela.
 Further, the main organizers were: for QTS-3 - P. Suranyi and L.C.R.
 Wijewardhana, for QTS-4 - V.K.
 Dobrev, for QTS-5 - M.A. del Olmo, for QTS-6 - S. Das and A. Shapere, for QTS-7 - C. Burdik, for QTS-8 - K.B.
 Wolf, for QTS-9 - G.S.
 Pogosyan, for QTS-10 - V.K.
 Dobrev, for QTS-11 - M.B.
 Paranjape, for QTS-12 - C. Burdik.

 Related series: Group Theory Colloquiua and Wigner Symposia :

 The oldest series in the field of symmetries is the International Colloquium on Group Theoretical Methods in Physics (see ICGTMP).
 That series started in 1972 and was held annually until 1988.
-After that starting from 1990 it became a biannual even-years event (the latest was held in July 2018 in Prague G-32), while in the odd years starting from 1989 until 1999 were organized the Wigner Symposia series.
+After that starting from 1990 it became a biennual even-years event (the latest was held in July 2022 in Strasbourg G-34; and there was no meeting in 2020).
+In the odd years from 1989 until 1999 were organized the Wigner Symposia series.
 The last (6-th) Wigner Symposium was organized in Istanbul in 1999.